 With modular construction, everyone wins: developers save money and time, business operations continue without interruptions, local communities are not disrupted by on-site construction, and the environment does not have to suffer from any excessive pollution and waste commonly associated with traditional construction.

 Modular Construction Goes Vertical

 However, this trend is rapidly changing, as new advancements in modular construction now make it possible to build buildings as tall as 30 stories.
 One ongoing project taking place in New York City, is Forest City Ratner’s 32-story, 350-unit residential tower.
 After considering all factors, the company chose to go with modular construction, due to cost savings upwards of 20% compared to traditional construction, and an accelerated construction schedule.

 New technologies make it possible to apply the cellular approach in modular construction to a wide range of architectural building styles and heights.
 Moreover, the practice of combining modules with steel or concrete frames also increases the range of design options, particularly for commercial and residential applications.
 These advancements are compelling developers to consider modular construction for projects that would not have been previously conceivable.

 Accelerated Construction and Erection Schedule

-In the business world, time is money and modular construction with its accelerated completion schedule enables developers and business owners to realize significant cost savings.
-Highly efficient and precise off-site process of construction allows building components to be completed quickly.
+A highly efficient and precise off-site process of construction allows building components to be completed quickly.
 Such factors as weather delays and a slew of other site disturbances that can halt traditional construction have no effect on prefab.